 Unless you eat plenty of wild caught oily fish and get plenty of sunlight exposure, chances are you would benefit from more vitamin D. I prefer opting for more sunlight and oily fish, but a supplement is not a bad idea if you find it more convenient.
 Between 1,000 and 4,000 IU of vitamin D3 in gel caps seems to be the ideal.

 It’s not important to get high amounts of omega-3, but it’s really important to balance omega-3 and omega-6 consumption.
 Again, the goal is not to eat more and more omega-3 fats, but less and less omega-6.
 Don’t go overboard and try not to have any thought, they are essential fats after all.
-If you eat 100% paleo without cheat meals or eating out and you eat fatty fish and pastured meat while limiting nuts, you probably don’t even need a fish oil supplement.
+If you eat 100% Paleo without cheat meals or eating out and you eat fatty fish and pastured meat while limiting nuts, you probably don’t even need a fish oil supplement.
 If, on the opposite side, you more or less frequently consume more omega-6 fats than our ancestors would have, you would probably benefit from either eating more wild oily fish or 1 or 2 grams of high quality fish oil per day.

 I think everybody coming from a western or vegetarian diet, especially those who took antibiotics in the past, have a damaged gut flora in some way.
-It can be minimal or very debilitating and contributing to a leaky gut, but everybody should take care of their gut health because most modern problems come from a disrupted digestive system.
+It can be minimal or very debilitating and can be contributing to a leaky gut, but everybody should take care of their gut health because most modern problems come from a disrupted digestive system.
 The other good thing about probiotics is that, unlike other nutrients, you can’t get too much.
 I recommend a high potency and high quality probiotic including multiple strains of lactobacillus and bifidobacterium to everybody as well as regular consumption of lacto-fermented vegetables.
-Even if your diet is 100% dialed in, you are still victim of the air that you breathe, the water that you drink and external factors of stress which all have a negative effect on gut flora.
+Even if your diet is 100% dialed in, you are still a victim of the air that you breathe, the water that you drink and external factors of stress which all have a negative effect on gut flora.
 With that said, if you have lacto-fermented vegetables and/or raw fermented dairy frequently and are otherwise very healthy and vibrant, you can even skip the probiotic supplement.

-There aren’t many easy ways to replenish the good flora other than fermented foods (yogurt, cheese, fermented vegetables, fermented fish, …) or supplements.
+There aren’t many easy ways to replenish the good flora other than fermented foods (yogurt, cheese, fermented vegetables, fermented fish) or supplements.

 It’s also important to understand that the strains of bacteria in our gut are different from person to person and are much more varied and complex than what we find in probiotic foods and supplements.
-What probiotic does, however, is re-establish the gut acidity and environment for the other good strains of bacteria in your gut gut to get a chance to thrive and reproduce massively.
+What probiotics do, however, is re-establish the gut acidity and environment for the other good strains of bacteria in your gut to get a chance to thrive and reproduce massively.
 This is also why it’s important to get probiotics from multiple sources so you get the beneficial action of multiple strains.

 The importance of gut flora starts right at birth for newborns and this is one of the reasons studies show that breast-fed children end up being stronger and having a better immune system latter in life.